bcallender/uchicagoCrushes/README.md

 ## Super quick and dirty API for UChicago Crushes that allows searching.

 	Create a python virtualenv in the directory with `virtualenv env`.
-Then run `source env/bin/activate` then `pip install -r req.txt` to install requirements.
+Then run `source env/bin/activate` then `pip install -r requirements.txt` to install requirements.

 	Run python setup_db.py to create the appropriate indices and fetch the latest from uchicago crushes.
 Make sure your mongodb is installed and running on the default port!